Betts returns with HR, Dodgers pound Diamondbacks 13-0

 NEXT

 The Dodgers are off Monday before returning home to play the Astros.
-All-Star RHP Walker Buehler (11-1, 2.19) starts for Los Angeles.
+All-Star RHP Walker Buehler (11-1, 2.19) starts for Los Angeles in Tuesday’s opener.

 The D-backs begin a four-game series against the Giants Monday night.
 RHP Taylor Widener (1-1, 4.42) pitches for Arizona.